RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place/README.md

 $ bazel-bin/external/drake_visualizer/drake-visualizer &
 ```

-If the build system is unable to find the ``drake-visualizer``, you will see a
+If the bazel build system is unable to find the ``drake-visualizer``, you will
-message like:
+see a message like:

 ```
 soft_failure.bzl: @drake_visualizer//:drake-visualizer does not work because